DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 Select it and click Next.

-Under Members, click Select members, search for your sec-admin user, and select them.
+Under Members, click Select members, search for the sec-admin user, and select them.

 Click Review + assign.